Sanjeev024/react-auth-app/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+###  `npm install firebase`

+Then, initialize Firebase and begin using the SDKs for the products you’d like to use. check out the documentation here [Add Firebase Web](https://firebase.google.com/docs/web/setup)

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).